Scarred (TV series): Season 2

 Starting with the second and final season, they began to count down the five videos of the episode, then recapping before the episode ends with a video clip called "The Most F*cked Up Clip of the Day," which is number one on the list and usually the most stomach-turning clip of that episode.
 An example of such a clip is the one where a skateboarder tries grinding a rail only to slip, land his stomach on the bar, bounce off and land on his face.
 This ripped his small and large intestines in half and, luckily, only caused minor head injuries.
 Despite the serious damage to his abdomen, one surgery was all he needed, and he made a full recovery.

 Hosts

 The show was hosted by the Papa Roach front man Jacoby Shaddix.
 "Alive ('N Out of Control)" by Papa Roach is the theme song for the show.
 Due to Papa Roach's touring, the show stopped after 20 episodes.
 There were no announcements about the show's cancellation.

 Andy Samberg, the star of the film Hot Rod, also hosted a special Hot Rod edition to promote the film.
 He was included in three out of the shows five stunts.

 Notable guests

 Occasionally, a celebrity is featured with his own story to tell.
-These include Steve-O, Tony Hawk, Jason Acuña, Andy Sandberg, Morgan Wade, Kenny Hughes, and Brian Deegan.
+These include Steve-O, Tony Hawk, Jason Acuña, Andy Samberg, Morgan Wade, Kenny Hughes, and Brian Deegan.
 Coincidentally, Deegan's story was about an injury he'd received while appearing on another MTV show, Viva La Bam.
 His accident earned him the Most F*cked Up Clip of the Day.